 Soil: A loose, very well-drained, very rich potting mix.

 Fertilizer: Fertilize with a weak liquid fertilizer during growth and flowering.
 Because these are not meant to be long-lived indoor plants, a single application of controlled-release fertilizer may be adequate to get them through the flowering season.

-They are propagated from seed, which are sown directly in soil or potting media.
-Most pots of indoors Primula are purchased as flowering plants, destined to be set atop a desk, sill, or table until they’re done flowering.
-However, if you’re interested in selecting and starting your own Primula pots, sow seeds directly into the pot in fall or early winter and keep the seedlings under fluorescent lights in a warm spot, with regular water.
+They are propagated from seeds, which are sown directly in soil or potting media.
+Most pots of indoor Primula are purchased as flowering plants, destined to be set atop a desk, sill, or table until they're done flowering.
+However, if you're interested in selecting and starting your own Primula pots, sow seeds directly into the pot in fall or early winter and keep the seedlings under fluorescent lights in a warm spot with regular water.
 Plants should be blooming by early spring.